 Before the backlash on psychedelics in the late 1960s, they weren’t only being used by people looking to “tune in and drop out.”
 Psychedelics were being studied for the medicinal properties they contained, and were positively changing the lives of countless individuals.
 Even after they were banned and labeled a Schedule I Substance by the United States Federal Government, there was still research being conducted on the positive medicinal benefits they contained.

-This all changed in the mid-1980s, however, when not a single government worldwide would legally allow psychedelic substances to be further researched for medicine.
+This all changed in the mid-1980s, however, when laws became so strict worldwide that the majority of psychedelic studies came to a complete stop.
 No matter that, in the past, psychedelics had proven to be excellent for treating things such as depression and addiction.
 Luckily though, this all changed in the early 90s when the global ban on psychedelic research started to loosen.
-Psychedelic research began to see a resurgence, and today things seem to be moving forward in a much more positive direction.
+Psychedelic research began to see a resurgence, and today things seem to be moving forward in a much more positive direction–albeit very slowly.

 A Brief History of Psychedelic Research